EyeScary-Development/pidms-advance/README.md

 # pidms-advance
-Collectiopn of pidms games with various difficulties, some derived from other projects
+Collection of pidms games with various difficulties, some derived from other projects, oh yeah and a tutorial cause the controls are So DifFiCuLT

 # what is pidms?